AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Search and rescue, situational awareness.

-**Operational Examples:** The German Red Cross Kreisverband Limburg (a district association of the German Red Cross) has used its DJI Matrice 200 drone during four SAR operations  at the time of writing.
+**Operational examples:** The German Red Cross Kreisverband Limburg (a district association of the German Red Cross) has used its DJI Matrice 200 drone during four SAR operations  at the time of writing.
 On one occasion, the drone was used to search for signs of a sinkhole in an area where an explosion attributed to unexploded ordnance took place.
 The drone was used to look at the area to evaluate risk to fire teams.
 On a second occasion, the drone was used to assess an ongoing 11 acre-wide fire in a national park area.
 Additionally, the drone was used to assist with searching for missing people on two different occasions.

 **Summary:** The German Red Cross Kreisverband Limburg is actively experimenting with UAS technology at this time to support SAR operations with dogs, facilitate fire department situational awareness, create maps of disaster areas, and to provide lighting for search teams on dark nights.
 The organization hopes to use UAS equipped with thermal sensors to enhance visual searches for missing people.
 Additionally, the organization is  working with UgCS specialized software for drone search and rescue operations, which facilitates extensive, comprehensive searches using drones over wide areas.